Need a Visa? Over 1000

 Primary keyword: Colombia business visa

 Quick answer: A Colombia business visa typically refers to one of two practical pathways.
 The Visitor (V) business visa (V Negocios) supports commercial activity with a maximum stay of 180 days per calendar year.
 The Migrant (M) business owner visa supports longer-term establishment and has a continuity rule: an M visa may terminate if the holder is outside Colombia for more than 180 continuous days.
-If your long-term goal is residency, eligibility for the Resident (R) visa is generally structured around accumulated time in qualifying categories. you will stay, and how you will travel.
+If your long-term goal is residency, eligibility for the Resident (R) visa is generally structured around accumulated time in qualifying categories.

 Definition: What is a Colombia business visa?

 A Colombia business visa is an immigration status that supports a foreign national’s presence in Colombia for commercial activity—market visits, meetings, negotiations, commercial representation, and staged business setup steps.
 It is not the same as permanent residency, and investment activity does not automatically produce immediate Resident (R) status.
-Most residency outcomes are built by maintaining qualifying status over time and respecting the presence rules that keep the visa active.
+Most residency outcomes are built by maintaining a qualifying status over time and respecting the presence rules that keep the visa active.

 Official references used in this guide